alexscheitlin/master-project-evoting/README.md

 | :---------------------: | :-------------------------: | :----------------------: |
 | ![](./assets/voter.png) | ![](./assets/authority.png) | ![](./assets/sealer.png) |

-## What to do initially

-`npm run lerna:install` to link packages in order for the husky hook to work

-see https://github.com/alexscheitlin/master-project-sink/pull/30 for more details

 ## Prerequisites

 The following must be installed on your machine in order to run the whole setup.